icons8/lunacy-docs/docs/interface.md

 <div class="callout callout--info">
     <p><strong>Note:</strong> Some elements, such as component variants and complex vector shapes, may be displayed differently when imported into Lunacy.
-The article <a href="https://blog.icons8.com/articles/figma-import-in-lunacy/" target="_blank">here</a> lists all of the nuances of Figma import.</p>
+Check out the article with <a href="https://blog.icons8.com/articles/figma-import-in-lunacy/" target="_blank">all of the nuances of Figma import</a> for details. </p>
 </div>